 Jennifer joined Education Pioneers because she believes having access to a high-quality education is every child's fundamental right.
 It will take talented, ambitious leaders to make educational equity a reality, and Jennifer is inspired by EP's mission to find and grow those leaders.
-As Director, Marketing & Communications, she currently leads the team responsible for EP's brand, sharing the what and the why of the organization's impact.
+As Director, External Relations, she currently leads the team responsible for EP's brand, sharing the what and the why of the organization's impact.

 Jennifer's previous experience has taken her across the for-profit and nonprofit sectors, promoting education reform and social impact.
 Prior to EP, she worked with Google's K-12 Education Outreach team to develop a pilot program that drove human capital knowledge sharing between the corporate and education sectors.
 Before that, she worked on Net Impact's central marketing and communications team.

 A lifelong bookworm, Jennifer first became involved in education as a way to spread her love of reading - volunteering her time as a kindergarten reading tutor in East Palo Alto, CA. Jennifer holds a BA in Communication and English Literature from Stanford University, and is currently based in Boston, MA.

 5 Questions for Jennifer: